-G. INCOME TARGETTING
+G. INCOME TARGETING

 In accordance with the Quality Housing and Work Responsibility Act of 1998, each fiscal year HOC reserves a minimum of seventy-five (75) percent of its Section 8 new admissions for families whose incomes do not exceed thirty (30) percent of the area median income (AMI).
 HUD refers to these families as "extremely low-income families."
-HOC must admit families who qualify under the
+HOC must admit families who qualify under the extremely Low-Income limit to meet the income targeting requirement, regardless of preference.
+This policy applies to the tenant-based and project-based voucher waitlists.

 Extremely Low-Income limit to meet the income targeting requirement, regardless of preference.
-This policy applies to the tenant-based and project-based voucher wait lists.
+This policy applies to the tenant-based and project-based voucher waitlists.